 Energy Savings & Your Smart Thermostat

 Here’s a dirty little secret that many people are not aware of.

 Did you receive a smart thermostat through some sort of a deal with your local energy company?
 Perhaps you got a free thermostat.

-What’s happening in Texas and several other states, is the power company is stepping in and adjusting thermostat settings up by several degrees.
+What’s happening in Texas and several other states is the power company is stepping in and adjusting thermostat settings by several degrees.
 They’ll do this when there is a high demand for energy on the grid—like on extremely hot days.
 The days you need your air conditioner the most.

 So on that hot day when you expect your house to be at a reasonable 75°, your energy company has adjusted your thermostat to 78, or maybe even more.